jellyfishsh/bloom/Writeups/Over The Wire/Bandit/Level 0.md

 Level 0 of the Bandit wargame is a setup to doing all of the other challenges, and is the "barrier of entry" for all the other wargames on this site.

 Because of this, the bar is set low, as the only challenge is understanding how to use the terminal to connect to another computer across the internet.

+This writeup assumes you have an operable Linux system in some shape or form.
 ## Using SSH

 SSH (or Secure Shell) is a command that allows you to remotely log onto another computer over the internet using TCP.
 It encrypts the traffic between the two computers, hence the secure.

-The ssh command, written as just `ssh`, generally requires an host address and a username, written in the format:
+The SSH command, written as just `ssh`, generally requires an host address and a username, written in the format:

 `ssh <username>@<IP address>`